 In Duke v.
 Duke, 605 S.W.2d 408, 410 (Tex.
 Civ.
-App.--El Paso 1980, writ dism'd), where an earnest money contract entered into prior to marriage provided that the deed would be conveyed to "James H. Duke and wife, Barbara J. Duke."
+App.--El Paso 1980, writ dism'd), an earnest money contract entered into prior to marriage provided that the deed would be conveyed to "James H. Duke and wife, Barbara J. Duke."
 Title was taken during marriage in the name of husband and wife.
 It was held that the earnest money contract merged into the deed, and that the property was received by the spouses as community property.
+In Carter v.
+Carter, 736 S.W.2d 775, 780 (Tex.
+App.-Houston [14th Dist.]
+1987, no pet.), the court held that the rule in Duke applied only where both spouses were named in the earnest money contract.

-G. Land: Earnest Money Contract During MarriageWhere spouses enter into an earnest money contract to purchase land during marriage, the land is community property.
+G. Land: Earnest Money Contract During Marriage.
+Where spouses enter into an earnest money contract to purchase land during marriage, the land is community property.
 Leach v.
 Meyer, 284 S.W.2d 164 (Tex.
 Civ.
 App.--Austin 1955, no writ).
-Where the purchase price paid for the real estate is separate property, the land is separate property.
+However, the doctrine of mutations suggests that, where the purchase price paid for the real estate is separate property, the land is separate property.